Hay truck in Montana

 To all the people I visited, met for the first time, or spent time with on my trip, my thanks for adding to my enjoyment of the experience.
 At Twin Acres Campground in Ohio, I looked for a place to park my trailer and spend my nights, and instead found a community.

-I spoke with Aletha Vaughan Schmidt within the last year, and she is still going strong at 98.
+I spoke with Aletha Vaughan Schmidt within the last year, and she is still going strong at 98 (she died in January 2022).
 At that time Marion Lehman was 100 and still doing a little work on the farm.
 Although I've lost touch with many of them, I know that about half the various cousins we saw in 2002 have died, as have my parents and all the Merrill family of their generation.
 Johnny and his girlfriend have been married since 2008 and provided me with two great grandsons, now 6 and 8.
 Somehow, I myself have reached the age of 82.

 Utah Photos Ohio Photos Michigan Photos Wisconsin Photos Minnesota Photos